 - High-Acidic Foods: These are foods that consist of natural acids in them.
 The acidity of each food may vary.
 In general, fruits, including tomatoes, are classified as acid foods.

-- Low-Acidic Foods: These foods contain very low levels of natural acids.
-Typically, vegetables, meats, seafood, mushrooms, poultry and soups are classified as being low-acid foods.
+- Low-Acidic Foods: These foods contain deficient levels of natural acids.
+Typically, vegetables, meats, seafood, mushrooms, poultry, and soups are classified as being low-acid foods.
 Mixed canned foods that contain both acid and low-acid foods are generally considered to be low-acid foods.

 Science of Food Preservation

-It is easy to preserve high acidic foods by canning.
-This is because yeasts and molds that thrive in acids can be easily destroyed by heating containers filled with food in boiling water for a certain amount of time.
-The natural acids present in food, and heating is sufficient in gets acid foods.
-However, some bacteria thriving in low-acid foods are not destroyed by the temperature of boiling water.
+It is easy to preserve high acidic foods by canning as yeasts and molds that thrive in acids can be easily destroyed by heating containers filled with food in boiling water for a certain amount of time.
+However, some bacteria thriving in low-acid foods are not destroyed by boiling water.
 Processing refers to the heating of food within closed containers.
 If the food to be canned is not processed at the correct temperature for the right amount of time, it gets spoiled.
-This is because improper processing fails to destroy all the microorganisms present in food.
+The improper processing fails to destroy all the microorganisms present in food.
 Additionally, you may not achieve proper sealing to prevent the entry of microorganisms that cause spoilage as well as food-borne illnesses.

 What Causes Food To Spoil?

-Fungi such as yeasts and molds are able to be destroyed when they are subjected to 140 degrees to 190 degrees Fahrenheit temperatures.
+Fungi such as yeasts and molds can be destroyed when they are subjected to 140 degrees to 190 degrees Fahrenheit temperatures.
 However, bacteria cannot be destroyed that easily as some bacteria are capable of thriving at the temperatures that kill yeasts and molds.

 Two Canning/Processing Methods

 Typically, boiling water canners come with tight-fitting covers and metal racks or baskets that prevent the jars from touching each other and the bottom of the kettle.
-The jars are held off the bottom to ensure proper heat penetration and prevent breakage.
+The jars are held off the bottom to ensure proper heat penetration and to avoid breakage.

 Two different types of commercial pressure scanners are available: those that are weighted and those that have dial gauges.
-It is important to check dial gauges to determine their accuracy as you want to be sure that they are operating at the right temperature.
-Because if they are not operating at the correct temperature all the bacteria, including botulism, may not be destroyed.
-The vent or petcock on pressure canners allows escape of steam in a regulated manner.
+It is essential to check dial gauges to determine their accuracy as you want to be sure that they are operating at the right temperature.
+Because if they are not working at the correct temperature, all the bacteria, including botulism, may not be destroyed.
+The vent or petcock on pressure canners allows the escape of steam in a controlled manner.
 If the petcock gets blocked inadvertently, the safety valve will pop to prevent the explosion of the kettle.

 Safety Is Paramount

-It is safe as well as efficient to process low-acid foods using pressure canning method as long as the canner remains clean and in proper working condition and processing is carried out under right temperature and pressure.
+It is safe as well as efficient to process low-acid foods using pressure canning method as long as the canner remains clean and in proper working condition, and processing is carried out under the right temperature and pressure.
 In the event of any drop in pressure during canning, the process should be restarted from the beginning.
 You should also follow the instructions provided by the pressure canner manufacturer.
-Additionally, It is important to keep the pressure canner clean and in good working condition as both high pressure steam and under processed food can be dangerous.
+Additionally, It is essential to keep the pressure canner clean and in good working condition as both high-pressure steam and under processed food can be dangerous.
 Ensure that nothing is obstructing either the petcock or the safety valve.

 Don’t Cut Corners

-The working principle of the pressure cookers or saucepans is similar to pressure canners, but they are generally smaller in size.
-Therefore, they cannot be used in place of pressure canners.
+The working principle of the pressure cookers or saucepans is similar to pressure caners, but they are generally smaller in size.
+Therefore, they cannot be used in place of pressure caners.